GSAPP Incubator Open Sessions. Writing the Record: Women in American Architectural History

 Documenting the lives and works of these women was an enormous task, requiring hundreds of interviews and countless hours digging through archives, as well as endless fact-checking and photographic documentation.
 The scholars who worked on these profiles represent one of the largest groups ever to focus exclusively on women’s contributions to the U.S. built environment and to place the work of women squarely at the center of architectural history.
 The fifty women profiled here are just a beginning of an effort that we hope will continue to expand as more women’s lives and careers are added to the historical record.
 Going forward, we hope this project can move architecture created by women to the center of architectural history and invite more young women to study and practice of architecture.

 Mary McLeod and Victoria Rosner, Co-Directors

-Moderated by Gabrielle Printz ‘16 MSCCCP, Rosana Elkhatib '16 MSCCCP, and Virginia Black '16MSCCCP former Incubator members and founders of
+Moderated by Gabrielle Printz ‘16 MSCCCP, Rosana Elkhatib '16 MSCCCP, and Virginia Black '16MSCCCP former Incubator members and founders of feminist architecture collaborative.

 Pioneering Women of American Architecture online collection here.